-2. Birth Certificate: Required for applicant, spouse, and all dependent children up to 18 years old or up to 25 if a university student, in which case a proof of enrollment will be required.
+Required for the applicant, spouse, and all dependent children up to 18 years old or up to 25 if a university student, in which case a proof of enrollment will be required.

-3. Marriage Certificate: This if your spouse also wants residency.
+This is if your spouse also wants residency.
 A proof of divorce however is not necessary.

 For pensions from the U.S. If you get Social Security or Canada Pension, it is far easier to obtain these certifications at the U.S. or Canadian Embassy in Costa Rica.
 You will need to give them proof of that pension.
 If you are earning pension from any other country you need to have a letter stating that your government is paying you that pension, or if it is from any kind of institution then this institution must give you a statement saying that they are paying you.

-8. Sworn Statement: You will be required to appear before a Costa Rican Notary Public in order to issue a sworn statement stating that you agree to abide the pensionado or rentista law.
+You will be required to appear before a Costa Rican Notary Public in order to issue a sworn statement stating that you agree to abide by the pensionado or rentista law.